bbawuah/personal-blogpage/src/pages/what-are-the-odds.md

 </p>

 <p>
-Algorithms can make our lives easier by predicting the future in different areas.
+Algorithms can make our lives easier by predicting the future in other areas.
 </p>

 <p>